-In March 1953, sharing an interest in forming a nuclear medicine organization, five radiologists, a cardiologist, two internists, a physicist, an engineer, and a nuclear medicine physician from the Pacific Northwest met in Spokane, Washington, They founded the Society of Nuclear Medicine and Molecular Imaging (formally the Society of Nuclear Medicine).
-They decided on The Society of Nuclear Medicine as the name of the new organizations, and all interested in Nuclear Medicine would be eligible for membership.
+In March 1953, sharing an interest in forming a nuclear medicine organization, five radiologists, a cardiologist, two internists, a physicist, an engineer, and a nuclear medicine physician from the Pacific Northwest met in Spokane, Washington.
+They founded the Society of Nuclear Medicine and Molecular Imaging (formerly the Society of Nuclear Medicine); all interested in nuclear medicine would be eligible for membership.

 Over the years, the SNMMI has sponsored various continuing education sessions dedicated to the history of nuclear medicine/molecular imaging and the society itself.
-A compilation of those sessions are included below:
+A compilation of those sessions is included below:

 2012 Annual Meeting / History of Nuclear Medicine